 - Notify (at 106 days), then two weeks later Delete (at 120 days).

-- Every week on Tuesday morning, we will be reviewing files stored in the nobackup filesystem and identifying candidates for expiry.
+- Every fortnight on Tuesday morning, we will be reviewing files stored in the nobackup filesystem and identifying candidates for expiry.

-- During the staged rollout (November 2019 - January 2020), project teams will be notified by email if they have files candidate for deletion.
+- Project teams will be notified by email if they have file candidates for deletion.
 Emails will be sent two weeks in advance of any deletion taking place.

 Due to the nature of email, we cannot guarantee that any particular email message will be successfully delivered and received, for instance our emails could be blocked by your mail server or your inbox could be too full.
 We suggest that you check